Day 9 – Wednesday 7th June

 Off to Tilly sur Seulles

-We were quite pleased with this result and so we then headed off to meet up with Stéphane Jacquet at the ceremony at Tilly sur Seulles, arriving about halfway through.
+We were quite pleased with this result .
+However time had slipped away.
+So we then headed off to meet up with Stéphane Jacquet at the ceremony at Tilly sur Seulles, arriving about halfway through.

-We then had the opportunity to meet up with some veterans & have a chat with them, including one who’d been in the 2nd Essex Battalion & recalled there being 3 “Smith”s in the Battalion.
+There we had the opportunity to meet up and chat with some veterans.
+This included one who’d been in the 2nd Essex Battalion.
+He recalled there being 3 “Smith”s in the Battalion.
 Unfortunately, he couldn’t recall their first names.

 We followed this with a beer with Stéphane, but then realised that we were now going to be late for our meal back at Tony and Jill’s!
-Fortunately, they now know us well enough net to understand that sometimes research takes over!
+Fortunately, they now know us well enough understand that sometimes “research” takes over!